yo-sarawut/e-Library/Tutorial/Pandas/create-DataFrame-from-dictionary.md

 1   30     Delhi  Riti
 2   16  New york  Aadi
 ```

-All the keys in dictionary will be converted to column names and lists in each its value field will we converted to column Data.

 Create DataFrame from Dictionary with custom indexes
 We can also pass the index list to the DataFrame constructor to replace the default index list i.e.

-# Pass custom names of index as list during initialization
-dfObj = pd.DataFrame(studentData, index=['a', 'b', 'c'])
-1
-2
-# Pass custom names of index as list during initialization
+## Pass custom names of index as list during initialization
 dfObj = pd.DataFrame(studentData, index=['a', 'b', 'c'])
 It will create a DataFrame object like this,